goodekat/LIME-diagnostics-paper/README.md

 | Legend titles | 7 pt |
 | Legend labels | 5.5 pt |
 | Interior labels (such as those created using geom_text) | 7 pt |

-Note: A similar approach was used to ensure that line sizes are larger than 0.5 pt.